wvg1/right-to-counsel-nudge/README.md

 # Right to Counsel Nudge RCT
-analyzing data from a randomized controlled trial of a nudge designed to increase access to legal assistance for tenants facing eviction
+analyzing data from a randomized controlled trial of a nudge to increase representation for tenants facing eviction